github112017/kafka-1/Kafka_Architecture.md

 - A Kafka topic thats created in a broker can span to multiple brokers based on the number of partitions.
     - Each topic in general has more than one partition so each partition has a log file.

-### Kafka Producer
-- A producer in Kafka writes the message to the topic.
-- A message that gets sent to a specific partition is decided by the partition logic thats present at the producer end.
-  - By default the **Paritioning** scheme is **round-robin**

 ### How Kafka Create Command Works?

 - When a create command is issued the following steps will happen before the Topic is created.